 Who is Justin Nel?

-Well I have already mentioned where I am from in the previous paragraph, but for those of you who want to know.
-I am a software developer that is currently finding his way around making his own electronics.
-My mother was a punch card programmer (and worked at the company that invented the ATM), and got me into computers at an early age.
-I have been writing code since I was 6 years old, taught programming (among other subjects) as a College, sold an adventure game engine with tools that I wrote to a Japanese company at the age of 16.
-I have since done work with the UK military, a law firm in Barbados, big publishing companies, postal couriers. law firms and even Amazon.
-I have made printer drivers for warehouse label printers that out perform anything else on the market, software that can read and write to a custom file type with better error handling than the people who made it, single handedly ported a windows application into a multi-platform web based application that had more features and out performed the original application, among a number of other feats.
+Some of the places I have since done work with include the military, law firms, big international publishing companies, international postal couriers, and even Amazon.
+I have made printer drivers for warehouse label printers that out perform anything else on the market, software that can read and write to a custom file type faster and with better error handling than the people who designed it, single handedly ported a windows application into a multi-platform web based application that had more features and out performed the original application, among a number of other feats.
 I love to have fun, but I take my work seriously.

 What are you doing now?

 At the beginning of 2015 I emigrated from England to Sweden, and now I am work as a Ninja for tretton37.